Skegness: Religious sites

 The three Anglican places of worship are the churches of St Clement and St Matthew in Skegness, and St Mary's Church in Winthorpe.
 St Clement's and St Mary's have medieval origins.
 When the seaside resort was being planned in the 1870s, St Clement's was too small and far from the new town so the much larger St Matthew's Church was built on Scarbrough Avenue and consecrated in 1885.
 As of 2020, services are usually held every Sunday in St Matthew's, and in St Mary's and St Clement's on all but the first Sunday of the month.
 The parishes of Skegness and Winthorpe were united in 1978; its legal name is Skegness with Winthorpe.
 The parish forms part of the Skegness Group, which includes the parishes of Ingoldmells and Addlethorpe.
 It is in the Calcewaithe and Candleshoe rural deanery in the archdeaconry and diocese of Lincoln.

 Skegness also has a Roman Catholic church, the Church of the Sacred Heart on Grosvenor Road; it has been based there since 1950, having previously occupied the town's first purpose-built Catholic church since 1898.

-There are several non-conformist places of worship.
 As of 2020, Skegness Methodist Chapel on Algitha Road holds services on Sundays and mid-morning prayers on Mondays.
 St Paul's Baptist Church also holds regular Sunday services.
 The Salvation Army has had a unit in the town since 1913 and built its citadel on the High Street in 1929; it remains in use as of 2020.
 The Assemblies of God Pentecostal Church was registered as a charity in 1996; it later changed its name to the New Day Christian Centre and moved to new premises in 2011; as of 2020 it operates on North Parade as The Storehouse Church and, as well as running church services, provides Skegness's only food bank.
 As of 2020, there is a seventh-day adventist church on Philip Grove.

 In 2019, East Lindsey Council approved plans for a mosque and community centre on Roman Bank.